Lazy22zz/UE5-RPG-Combat-Game/README.md

 - 28, Target Lock Speed
   Purpose: Character has two walking speeds: locking target walk speed, normal walking speed.
 However, when he is doing a locking target walk, its speed will be higher than the max target lock walking speed, making the character do normal walking.
 We need to use C++ to limit the maximum lock target walk speed to solve it.
   [code view](https://github.com/Lazy22zz/UE5-RPG-Combat-Game/commit/00ef2ecba253143510f1ef542910c9205f128d92)
-  1. When the character is moving left, right, left, right. it does meaningless shaking, to solve this, we have to click the `wrap input`.
+  1. When the character moves left, right, left, right.
+It does meaningless shaking, to solve this, we have to click the `wrap input`.
      ![Screenshot 2025-05-14 204040](https://github.com/user-attachments/assets/d3f9babf-9ed6-490a-8b56-7a3e01b71626)

 - 29, ⚠️⚠️⚠️ Switch Target Input Action